nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @delete(
   """
+  DEPRECATED use @globalId, will be removed in v6

   Set to `true` to use global ids for finding the model.
   If set to `false`, regular non-global ids are used.
   """